BiGCAT-UM/IMD-PUPY/README.md

-You can find our website here: [bigcat-um.github.io/IMD-PUPY](https://bigcat-um.github.io/IMD-PUPY/) .
+Our website is located at [bigcat-um.github.io/IMD-PUPY](https://bigcat-um.github.io/IMD-PUPY/), and our GitHub page at [BiGCAT-UM/IMD-PUPY](https://github.com/BiGCAT-UM/IMD-PUPY) .

 Welcome to the repository of the Inherited Metabolic Disorders Systems Biology workflow!
 This code repository contains: